deephealthproject/eddl/README.md

 make -j$(num_cores)
 ```

-> Note: These steps are for Linux and Mac OS
+> Note: These steps are for Linux
 > To known the number of logical cores type: `nproc` (linux) or `sysctl -n hw.logicalcpu` (mac os)

 ## Backend support